mpearcy13/2021TGWDemo/README.md

    5. Default Route Table Association - Enabled
    6. Default Route Table Propagation - Enabled
    7. Multi-cast Support - Disabled
-7. Connect TGW to VPC
+4. Connect TGW to VPC
-   1. Attachment Name - USE1-Private1
+   1. Attachment Name - VPC4Production
-8. Check Route Propogations...
-9. Create Transit GW Attachment...
+   2. There is only a single subnet.
+5. Create TGW Attachment - To Primary Region
-   1. Select USE-1 TGW
+   1. Select your TGW
    2. Attachment type = Peering Connection
-   3. Copy TGW ID from other region...
+   3. Copy TGW ID from the primary region.
-   4. Wait for Pending Acceptance
+   4. Wait for attachment to change to **pending acceptance**
-   5. Accept in CA Region.
+   5. Accept the connection in primary region.
-10. Create Static Route in USE1
-    1. CIDR 10.0.0.0/8 using new Peering Attachment.
-11. Create STatic Route in CA1 - Outbound
-    1. CIDR 172.12.1.0/24 using Peering ATtachment
-12. Check Static Routes for VPC Private 1 and VPC Private 2 - Ok...
-13. Add Blackhole Route - 172.12.0.0/16 to Private 2 Route
+   6. Wait for connection status to **available**
+7. Update Secondary Region - Subnet Route Table (0.0.0.0/0) to TGW
+8. Update Secondary Region - TGW Route Table (0.0.0.0/0) to Peered TGW
+11. Update Primary Region - TGW Route Table (No Name) to Peered TGW
+12. Update Primary Region - Subnet Route Table **Egress TGW RT** with CIDR **10.50.4.0/22** attachment (New Peered)
+13. Update Primary Region - Subnet Route Table **Prod TGW RT** with CIDR **10.50.4.0/22** attachment (New Peered)
+14. Connect to ec2Prod1 - Test Ping to ec2Prod4.  - Works as expected.
+15. Connect to ec2Dev1 - test Ping to ec2Prod4. - Works...
+We don't want Dev to connect to Prod...
+So what do we do?
+16. Update Primary Region - Subnet Route Table **DEV TGW RT** with CIDR **10.50.4.0/22** connected to Blackhole.
+17. Connect to ec2Dev1 - test Ping to ec2Prod4. - ping fails now!
+As expected.